Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 Except "most" is incorrect here, because 50% of families have a boy and no girls at all, giving the boys an edge on the king's program.

 # Futher questions
 It's always a great idea to think about how you can expand upon a problem once you've solved the core question.
-Let's revisit our question of what happens if the male and female birthrates are different.
+Let's revisit our question of what happens if the male and female birth rates are different.
 For this discussion we'll speed things up, since we covered the basics in a fair amount of detail already.

 Let \\(p\\) be the probability that a girl will be born, and \\(1-p\\) be the probability that a boy is born.
 So for example, in our original problem, \\(p=0.5\\) and \\(1-p=0.5\\).